Transplant Recipients International Organization, Inc.

 E. The term for committee members shall be one year or until their successors are appointed.
 There is no limit on the number of terms a committee member may serve on the same committee.

-A. The committee shall evaluate TRIO’s ability to manage fiscal and accounting functions, and work with the Development Committee to set adequate TRIO funding goals.
+A. The committee shall evaluate TRIO’s ability to manage fiscal and accounting functions, and work with the Fund Raising/Development Committee to set adequate TRIO funding goals.

 B. The committee shall prepare the TRIO proposed annual budget, in consultation with the Executive Director, to be presented to the Board of Directors.

-B. The committee shall develop and execute a business plan for fundraising in consultation with the Strategic Planning Committee and Executive Director, subject to the approval of the Board of Directors.
+B. The committee shall develop and execute a business plan for fundraising in consultation with the Executive Director, subject to the approval of the Board of Directors.

 A. The committee shall lead the Board of Directors’ efforts in increasing membership by developing new Chapters and recommending Chapters for incorporation and chartering.